faks31/MyReadApp/README.md

 ## How To Run The App

+You can run a hosted version of the app at https://myreadappfaraz.netlify.app/

 To get started:

 * clone the project or download it as a .zip file